Every business faces the same issue: how to cut costs. New advances in fintech for invoice processing save time and money without sacrificing quality.

 “Businesses clinging to manual e-invoicing waste far too much time fixing mistakes, searching for misfiled paperwork, and performing mundane work that can easily be automated.”

 Electronic invoice handling advancements have been a real game-changer for accounts payable processing.
-Automation is more efficient and less prone to error, and repetitive tasks are easily automated.
+Standards, such as Electronic Data Interchange (EDI), ensure documents follow a common standard for electronic invoicing.
+AP automation is more efficient and less prone to error, and repetitive tasks are easily automated.
 With an automated system, businesses have data analysis at their fingertips, and visibility into the entire end-to-end process.

 Ardent Partners The State of ePayables 2018: The Future of AP is Now shows just how significant the impact of moving to a highly efficient automated accounts payable solution can be.
 Key findings include the astounding finding that the average enterprise still receives 55% of their invoices manually.